iD4rksid3/NstatLogger/README.md

 Example:
 ```
 $ python3 NstatLogger.py -t 2000 -i 5 # will run the tool for 2000 seconds with a 5 second interval/refresh
-# a NstatLogger-xxx-uniq.log file will be writen to current directory
+# a NstatLogger-xxx.csv file will be writen to current directory
-$ python3 NstatResolver.py NstatLogger-xxx.log # Performe reverse IP lookup on the output
+$ python3 NstatResolver.py NstatLogger-xxx.csv # Performe reverse IP lookup and dns history on the output
 ```
 :exclamation: **Note: Output from -r (resolve) can get messy if dns history or ssl alternative names is huge!, use a tool like notepad++ or mcedit to view the file**